KonaHikari/GDLAPworld/gdl/docs/en_gdl.md

 8 Shards
 9 Legendary Weapons (incl.
 Soul Savior)
 3 Wing Keys (East + West+Lower Tower)
-Optionally, 8 Region Keys (incl.
-Battlefield, not including starting region)
+Optionally, 7 Region Keys (Always start with either FP or MK[Only FP to start with for now, may add MK as possible starting region later])

 Locations
 All 13 Runestone Locations